56th Tony Awards: The ceremony

 The First Ten awards were presented prior to the full ceremony and broadcast on PBS.
 The awards presented were: Best Direction of a Play, Direction of a Musical, Book of a Musical, Original Score, Choreography, Costume Design, Lighting Design and Scenic Design.
 There were also interviews and "rehearsal and performance clips from the nominated shows."

-The broadcast won the Emmy Award for Outstanding Directing for a Variety, Music or Comedy Program; the director was Glenn Weiss.
+The broadcast won the 2003 Primetime Emmy Award for Outstanding Directing for a Variety Series for Glenn Weiss.

 Eligibility

 Shows that opened on Broadway during the 2001–02 season before May 2, 2002 are eligible.